 - Emirates first class Dubai to New York, bookable using 150,000 Alaska miles (read here for the cheapest mile to book Emirate first class)

 I recently used 70,000 Alaska miles for a first class flight on Cathay Pacific from San Francisco to Hong Kong next February.
-Since I still have a good amount of Alaska miles left and a chunk of Virgin Elevate points which can be transferred to Alaska MileagePlan at 1 to 1:3 ratio, I most likely would not participate in this promotion.
+Since I still have a good amount of Alaska miles left, I most likely will not participate in this promotion.
+Again, I would not speculatively buy miles at this (or just about any) price, but there are some times when it makes sense (SEE: I just bought points… for the first time ever)

 Do you plan to take advantage of this 50% bonus promotion on Alaska miles?